amitkaps/recoflow/README.md

-# recoflow
+# RecoFlow

-Deep Recommender System for Humans
+Recommender System for Humans